joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/about-local-sql-databases.md

-- For a network-aware application, a database can be used to store a local cache of application data, or to store data temporarily when a network connection isn’t available.
+- For a network-aware application, a database can be used to store a local cache of application data, or to store data temporarily when a network connection isn't available.
 You could create a mechanism for synchronizing the local database with the network data store.

-- For any application, a database can be used to store individual users’ application settings, such as user options or application information like window size and position.
+- For any application, a database can be used to store individual users' application settings, such as user options or application information like window size and position.